 - Dedicated HEART website, hosting knowledge products and additional resources

-HEART is organised to respond to the needs of advisors as quickly and efficiency as possible.
-The team has access to partner expertise in all 26 FCDO priority countries as well as a growing database of trusted consultant contacts to draw from.
-A full-time administrative team ensures that all support requests from FCDO are dealt with centrally to avoid delays and duplication and coordinates the shortlisting, contracting and management of consultants.
-Quality assurance mechanisms are embedded at all stages of the HEART operational model.
+HEART was organised to respond to the needs of advisors as quickly and efficiently as possible.
+The team had access to partner expertise in all 26 FCDO priority countries and could draw from a large database of trusted consultant contacts.
+A full-time administrative team dealt with all support requests from FCDO centrally to avoid delays and duplication and coordinated the shortlisting, contracting and management of consultants.
+Quality assurance mechanisms were embedded at all stages of the HEART operational model.

-The HEART management team includes technical leads for health, nutrition, WASH, social protection and education who act as points of contact for all requests for consultancy support requests, ensuring that advisers are directed to technical experts who can best support their needs.
-Similarly, the strategic location of staff within academic institutions means that HEART’s services benefit from access to peer-reviewed journals and subject specialists who can be called on to act in an advisory or review role.
-In addition, all outputs from consultancy call-down projects are subject to peer review to ensure the technical rigour, relevance and consistency of evidence, conclusions and recommendations.
+The HEART management team included technical leads who acted as points of contact for all requests for consultancy support, ensuring that advisers were directed to technical experts who could best support their needs.
+Similarly, the strategic location of staff within academic institutions meant that HEART’s services benefitted from access to peer-reviewed journals and subject specialists who could be called on to act in an advisory or review role.
+In addition, all outputs were subject to peer review to ensure the technical rigour, relevance and consistency of evidence, conclusions and recommendations.

-Feedback plays an important role throughout HEART operations, with procedures in place for capturing client and consultant feedback across key services.
-By actively responding to feedback, the team is able to quickly implement recommendations from key learnings, improving the value and efficiency of its operations.
+Feedback played an important role throughout HEART operations, with procedures in place to capture client and consultant feedback across key services.
+By actively responding to feedback, the team was able to quickly implement recommendations from key learnings, improving the value and efficiency of its operations.

-HEART has established and institutionalised effective operational procedures for meeting the needs of clients quickly and efficiently.
-Project areas include strategic planning, support to business case development, value-for-money assessments and super-specialist support.
-In addition, the greater integration of HEART services is resulting in a number of cost and efficiency savings in-line with the programmes’ overall aim of enhancing the impact of development projects.
+HEART established and institutionalised effective operational procedures for meeting the needs of clients quickly and efficiently.
+Project areas included strategic planning, support to business case development, value-for-money assessments, fiduciary risk assessments and specialist support including to government ministries.
+In addition, the greater integration of HEART services resulted in several cost and efficiency savings in line with the programmes’ overall aim of enhancing the impact of development projects.

 Recent reports from HEART: